bstee615/snake/README.md

-"#snake: a classic game we know and love."
+# snake: a classic game we know and love.

 ![Hiss...](cover.jpg?raw=true "Cover")